lextm/jekyll-theme-chirpy/_posts/2015-10-3-jexus-manager-the-secrets-behind-iis-https-bindings.md

 # IP Based Bindings

-If “Require Server Name Indication” is not checked, then this binding is not SNI enabled.
+If "Require Server Name Indication" is not checked, then this binding is not SNI enabled.
 It also means for this binding, the certificate is registered to the IP address + port number (in this example, 0.0.0.0:44300).
-Windows stores the certificate information in a private storage for http.sys to read, which can be queried via “netsh http show sslcert”.
+Windows stores the certificate information in a private storage for http.sys to read, which can be queried via `netsh http show sslcert`.

-Starting from today’s build, Jexus Manager for IIS Express 2 Beta 2 features a new page to show the list too.
+Starting from today's build, Jexus Manager for IIS Express 2 Beta 2 features a new page to show the list too.

 So now it is very clear that the certificate mappings are here.
 Note that IIS Express creates mappings for 0.0.0.0:44300–0.0.0.0:44399 during its installation, so that non administrators can bind HTTPS sites to such mappings.

 Due to the limitation of such mappings, we know for a single IP end point, only a single certificate can be registered.
-That’s why when we attempt to host multiple HTTPS sites on a single IP end point we could only use a wildcard certificate or a UC certificate.
+That's why when we attempt to host multiple HTTPS sites on a single IP end point we could only use a wildcard certificate or a UC certificate.

 # SNI Based Bindings